TrevorReznick/openfav-auth/README.md

-# Tailcast
+# Openfav auth

-Dark themed website template built on AstroJS, designed for fictional startup
+This template is a fork of [https://github.com/matt765/Tailcast]

 ## Tech stack: